ncbi/blast_plus_docs/README.md

 On the NCBI FTP site, the file can be simply accessed at https://ftp.ncbi.nlm.nih.gov/blast/db/blastdb-manifest.json

-On AWS and GCP the file is in a date dependent subdirectory with the databases.
+On AWS and GCP, the file is in a date dependent subdirectory with the databases.
 To find the lastest valid subdirectory, first read s3://ncbi-blast-databases/latest-dir (on AWS) or gs://blast-db/latest-dir (on GCP).  latest-dir is a text file with a date stamp (e.g., 2020-09-29-01-05-01) specifying the most recent directory.
 The proper directory will be the AWS or GCP base URI for the BLAST databases (e.g., s3://ncbi-blast-databases/ for AWS) plus the text in the lastest-dir file.
 An example URI, in AWS, would be s3://ncbi-blast-databases/2020-09-29-01-05-01  The GCP URI would be similar.

-An excerpt from the metadata file is shown below.
-Most fields have obvious values.
+An excerpt from a metadata file is shown below.
+Most fields have obvious meanings.
 The files comprise the BLAST database.
 The size field is in Gigabytes and is intended to specify how much disk space is requried.
-Databases on the FTP site are in gzipped tarfile, one per volume of the BLAST database.
+The example below is from AWS, but the metadata files on GCP have the same format.
+Databases on the FTP site are in gzipped tarfiles, one per volume of the BLAST database, so those are listed rather than the individual files.

 ```
 "16S_ribosomal_RNA": {